thatslifescience/github_dev/_posts/2019-07-02-You-are-a-fish-JSwenson.md

 source-id: 1bq1y05tp83fae-9N_x3-6OstQ4eGy_fd2HCHRvrrNnM
 published: true
 ---
-Have you ever thought about what a fish is, really?

-Scientifically, every land-dwelling vertebrate is classified as a fish [1].

-Yes, you and I are fish.
+Scientifically, you and I are fish [1].

 Sounds strange.

-It may become less strange when we critically examine the implicit guidelines we use to intuitively distinguish a 'fish' from a ‘non-fish’ on a day-to-day basis.

-Let's scrutinize these criteria more closely to see if the idea that humans are fish is as preposterous as it sounds.
+It becomes less strange when we critically examine the implicit guidelines we use to intuitively distinguish a ‘fish’ from a ‘non-fish’ on a day-to-day basis.
+Let’s scrutinize these criteria more closely to see if the idea that humans are fish is as preposterous as it sounds.

 **Implicit ****Criterion 1:**** All fish have fins**